Configuring printing from Yandex Cloud Desktop to a local printer in Linux

 - Prepare the infrastructure.

-- Configure the local machine.
+- Configure your local machine.

 - Configure the desktop.